MinecraftForgeFrance/nodebb-plugin-extended-markdown/README.md

 Enable to emphasise some element with a nice design
 ```
-!!! note: A simple note
+!!! info [Title]: A simple note

-!!! important: An important note
+!!! important [Title]: An important note

-!!! warning: A warning note
+!!! warning [Title]: A warning note
 Can be in multiple line !
 ```